Home »

 In the VQR, the evaluation of the products of history of economic thought is carried out exclusively through peer review, without the use of indicators, as in other SSD dealing with intellectual history and history of science (e.g. history of mathematics, MAT/04).

-Its specificity was acknowledged by ANVUR on the occasion of the VQR 2015-2019, in the document on the evaluation methods of GEV 13b (Economic and Business Sciences), available here: Documento_GEV13b
+Its specificity was acknowledged by ANVUR on the occasion of the VQR 2015-2019 and it was recognised in the VQR 2020-2024, in the document on the evaluation methods of GEV 13b (Economic and Business Sciences), available here: Document GEV_13b

 On the peculiarities of the history of economic thought, see: